-FOR RELEASE Auditor of State Rob Sand today released an audit report on Sample Hospital, Anywhere, Iowa.
-FINANCIAL HIGHLIGHTS: The Hospital's revenues totaled \$ for the year ended June 30, 2019, a(n) % increase (decrease) from the prior year.
-Expenses for Hospital operations for the year ended June 30, 2019 totaled $\$, a(n) % increase (decrease) from the prior year.
-The significant increase (decrease) in revenues and expenses is due primarily to AUDIT FINDINGS: Sand reported five findings related to the receipt and expenditure of taxpayer funds.
-They are found on pages 66 through 71 of this report.
-The findings address issues such as a lack of segregation of duties, material amounts of receivables, payables and capital asset additions not properly recorded in the Hospital's financial statements and $$15,195$ of questionable expenses.
-Sand provided the Hospital with recommendations to address each of these findings.
-The Hospital Board of Trustees have a fiduciary responsibility to provide oversight of the Hospital's operations and financial transactions.
-Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.
-(NOTE to CPAs: Include significant findings, including material weaknesses, significant non-compliance and all Federal findings.
-Auditor judgement should be used to determine which significant deficiencies reported under Government Auditing Standards , if any, should be included.)

-A copy of the audit report is available for review on the Auditor of State's web site at https://auditor.iowa.gov/audit-reports.
+NEWS RELEASE Cantant FOR RELEASE Contact: Auditor of State Rob Sand today released an audit report on Sample Hospital, An ywhere, Iowa.
+FINANCIAL HIGHLIGHTS: The Hospital's revenues totaled \$ for the year ended June 30, 2023, a(n) % increase (decrease) from the prior year.
+Expenses for Hospital operations for the year e nded June 30, 2023 totaled \$, a(n) % increase (decrease) from the prior year.
+The significant increase (decrease) in revenues and expenses is due primarily to AUDIT FINDINGS: Sand reported five findings related to the receipt and expenditure of taxpayer fur nds.
+They are found on pages 64 through 69 of this report.
+The findings address issues such as a l ack of segregation of duties, material amounts of receivables, payables and capital asset additions not properly recorded in the Hospital's financial statements and \$15,195 of questionable expenses.
+Sand 1 provided the Hospital with recommendations to address each of these findings.
+Four of the five findings discussed above is repeated from the prior year.
+The Hospi ital Board of Trustees have a fiduciary responsibility to provide oversight of the Hospital's operation ations and financial transactions.
+Oversight is typically defined as the "watchful and responsible ca re" a governing body exercises in its fiduciary capacity.
+(NOTE to CPAs: Include significant findings, including material weakness compliance and all Federal findings.
+Auditor judgement should be used t significant deficiencies reported under Government Auditing Standards , included.) o determine which A copy of the audit report is available for review on the Auditor of State's website at Audit Reports - Auditor of State.